European High-Performance Computing Joint Undertaking: MeluXina

 "Meluxina", Luxembourg's supercomputer, was the second to be launched under the programme on 7 June 2021.
 Located at the LuxProvide data centre in Bissen, Luxembourg, the €30.4 million euros system was completed by Atos, with the Luxembourg government paying for two thirds of the associated costs, and the European Commission contributing the rest.
 Meluxina has a stable performance of 10 petaflops and a peak performance of 15 petaflops.
 The system is named after Melusine — a figure of Luxembourg and European folklore.

 LUMI

-The LUMI supercomputer is located in at CSC in Kajaani, Finland.
-The HPE Cray EX supercomputer is being supplied by Hewlett Packard Enterprise (HPE), with joint funding by EuroHPC and the LUMI Consortium.
+The LUMI supercomputer is located at CSC in Kajaani, Finland.
+The HPE Cray EX supercomputer was supplied by Hewlett Packard Enterprise (HPE), with joint funding by EuroHPC and the LUMI Consortium.
 As of mid-2022, the LUMI-C partition is operational, with the LUMI-G partition expected to become operational by the end of 2022.
 With a measured High Performance Linpack (HPL) performance of 151,9 petaflops, LUMI ranked 3rd on the June 2022 edition of the TOP500 list of the most powerful supercomputers.
 Once fully operational, the system will have a theoretical peak performance of 550 petaflops.

 Leonardo

-Located in the Technopole of Bologna, in Bologna, Italy, Leonardo is a pre-exascale supercomputer which will be installed in 2022.
+Located in the Technopole of Bologna, in Bologna, Italy, Leonardo is a petascale supercomputer which was installed in 2022.
 It is supplied by ATOS, based on a BullSequana XH2000 supercomputer and hosted by CINECA.
-Once fully operational, it is expected to be capable of executing over 250 petaflops.
+It is capable of executing over 250 petaflops.